Creative workflowCompany newsMarketing complianceReview and approvalProduct updates

 Keyword research

-Some clients may conduct their own keyword research, but if they don’t, it should be part of the content creation process.
-Keyword research doesn’t end with the site launch.
-A digital marketing or content team usually will periodically review how pages are performing for specific keywords, revise content if necessary, and add new terms, as needed.
+Keyword research doesn’t end with the site launch, either.
+A digital marketing or content team will periodically review which pages are ranking for specific keywords, make any necessary content revisions, and add new terms as user interests evolve.

-Web Design mockups
+Web design mockups

 Upon approval of the sitemap and wireframes, designers can begin working on design mockups.
 These assets may include colors, font styling, and interactive elements that a designer envisions for the final site.